City Council Considers Changing Tobacco Sale Regulation In Golden Valley

 Interactive Public Forum Scheduled

-Golden Valley residents and businesses are invited to an interactive public forum to learn more about the regulation of tobacco sales and provide input to the City.
+Community members are invited to an interactive public forum to learn more about the regulation of tobacco sales and provide input to the City.
 Representatives from the City, the Hennepin County Department of Health, and the Association for Nonsmokers-Minnesota (ANSR) will be on hand to provide information and answer questions.

 Public Forum On Regulating Tobacco Sales